kliao-tala/pyltv/README.md

 For any questions or comments about this library, please reach out to *kenny.liao@tala.co*.

 ## Library Structure
-The library consists of 3 main modules and a config file, all described below.
+The library consists of 3 main modules and a config file.

 **dbm.py** is a Database Management module which contains the DBM class.
 The DBM class will establish a connection to our Snowflake databases and allow queries as well as pulling pre-written queries for LTV analysis.